egad13/FRjs/.jsdoc/tutorials/fr-forms.md

 <p class="note">
 When creating any of these <code>&lt;select&gt;</code> variants programmatically, they will only self-populate after they're added to the document.
 You can't access the self-populated options before adding the element.
 </p>

+## A Note on Styling (and `querySelector`)

+These custom `<select>`s will use whatever styles you set on regular `<select>` elements too, since they have the same HTML tag.

+If you want to do special styles for these custom elements, or search the DOM for them in javascript, there's one extra detail to consider: whether you're adding the element directly to your HTML, or creating it with Javascript.

+Any of these elements created direct in HTML will have an `is` attribute, which you can write CSS selectors to target in style sheets or with `document.querySelector()`.
+For example, the selector `select[is=fr-colours]` will target any/all colour dropdowns which were in the original HTML markup; `select[is|=fr]` will target any/all of these custom elements regardless of their specific type.

+However, if you're creating them with scripts, *they do not have an `is` attribute.* You'll have to add a class name or otherwise differentiate them from normal selects if you want to target specifically one/all of the custom elements with a CSS selector.

 ## More Information